adorsys/didcomm-mediator-rs/oob-messages/README.md

 A Rust library for implementing out of band messages for DID-based applications.

->Out of band messages (OOB) messages are the initiators of a didcomm communication where by sender provides which identifier in an unencrypted messages (QR-code or Invitation link) which the other party can scan with his/her edge device, hence no private information should be send in this way.
+>Out of band messages (OOB) messages are the initiators of a didcomm communication where by sender provides his identifier in an unencrypted messages (QR-code or Invitation link) which the other party can scan with his/her edge device, hence no private information should be send in this way.
 The protocol used here is the version 2 ```https://didcomm.org/out-of-band/2.0/invitation```

 ## Features
 -  Creates out of band invitation URL and QR codes.